 Start with less oil than the recipe calls for, or sauté using low-sodium broth or water instead.

 Look for recipes that use lots of herbs and spices.
 This will bring in wonderful flavor without adding sodium.

 Don’t ruin your wonderful vegetable bake by loading it up with cheese.
 Cut the amount in half and you’ll still enjoy a cheesy flavor.
 (Better yet: Find a recipe that doesn’t call for cheese).

 10. Try meatless

 Explore bean or lentil recipes in place of meat.
-You’ll be surprised to discover how satisfying a spicy black bean burger can be.
+You’ll be surprised to discover how satisfying a spicy black bean and sweet potato enchilada can be.

-Follow these guidelines when planning your meals, and you’ll not only discover new flavors and textures — you’ll start feeling (and looking) better, too.
+If follow these guidelines when planning your meals, you’ll not only discover new flavors and textures, but you’ll start feeling and looking better, too.